-In addition, emergency procedures (pdf)are posted in classrooms and other prominent locations and are available on the TCC Webpage.
 Every campus has a Campus Response Team charged with conducting unannounced Tornado and Fire drills each semester and an announced lockdown drill once a year.
 The Director of Emergency Operations ensures that all Campus Response Teams conduct drills and exercises and that there is College-wide consistency in emergency responses.

 The College has alarm systems for emergencies such as fires, tornadoes, and lockdowns.
-Each campus, including the Conference Center, uses a pre-recorded emergency message to signal the need to evacuate in case of fire, to take cover during a tornado, or to lockdown in an active shooter situation.
-Instructors at non-TCC sites like Owasso should check with the site coordinator for information regarding emergency evacuation procedures for fire and tornado drills.
+Each campus uses a pre-recorded emergency message to signal the need to evacuate in case of fire, to take cover during a tornado, or to lockdown in an active shooter situation.
+Instructors at leased sites like Owasso should check with the site coordinator for information regarding emergency evacuation procedures for fire and tornado drills.